-Asset quality and credit risk management are robust
+Asset quality and credit risk management

 The FHLBank System's asset quality remains exceptional.
 In particular, advances, which are over-collateralized, have not resulted in any losses since the System was formed in the 1930s.
-However, advances currently account for only about half of the System's total assets given members' reduced need for non-deposit funding, though we expect that proportion will increase in the coming quarters.
+As of 30 June 2023, advances represented more than three-fifths of the System's total assets, with advance growth from year-end 2022 reflecting rising liquidity needs at depository members.

-The FHLBanks' liquidity portfolios (mostly US treasuries, fed funds sold and cash) as well as their term investment portfolios (largely agency MBS and other GSE debt) are high-quality.
-On a combined basis, the System has a small legacy non-agency MBS portfolio, but it continues to shrink.
+Most of the remainder of the System's assets are the FHLBanks' liquidity portfolios (mostly US Treasuries, fed funds sold and cash) as well as their term investment portfolios (largely agency MBS and other GSE debt).
+The FHLBanks also hold about \$58 billion of mortgage loans, accounting for about 4% of total System assets.
+The System has a small legacy non-agency MBS portfolio, but it continues to shrink.

-The System's pristine record is attributable to the over-collateralization and generally short-term nature of all advances, conservative underwriting standards and strong credit monitoring policies in which members' credit strength is actively monitored.
+The FHLBanks' pristine credit quality track record is attributable to the over-collateralization and generally short-term nature of all advances, conservative underwriting standards and strong credit monitoring policies in which members' credit strength is actively monitored.
 Furthermore, the FHLBanks have strong requirements for membership, which is fundamental to their no-loss track record because it incentivizes members to maintain sufficient financial strength.